muratk5n/thirdwave/en/README.md

 ---

-"European Russia is the western and most populated part of Russia, which is geographically situated in Europe.
+Wiki: "European Russia is the western and most populated part of Russia, which is geographically situated in Europe.
 European Russia accounts for about 75% of Russia's total population"

 [[-]](https://pbs.twimg.com/media/FSx4MANXEAEB3LK?format=jpg&name=small)